-Family Education Rights and Privacy Act of 1974
+Family Education Rights and Privacy Act of 1974, as amended

-The Family Educational Rights and Privacy Act of 1974 is a federal law that protects the privacy of student education records.
+The Family Educational Rights and Privacy Act of 1974, as amended is a federal law that protects the privacy of student education records.
 Students have specific, protected rights regarding the release of such records or information contained therein.
 Mississippi College will release confidential or personally identifiable information only with the student's written consent and will release information defined as "Directory Information" only in the best interest of the student.
-A student's parent(s) who claim that student as a dependent on their federal income tax return may request information other than directory information for such information to be released to their parent(s).
+A student's parent(s) who claims that student as a dependent on their federal income tax return may request information other than directory information or the student may file a consent form in the Office of the Registrar giving permission for such information to be released to their parent(s).
 If an undergraduate student does not wish to have any information released for any reason, he/she may file a written request to that effect in the Office of the Registrar.
 A confidential notice will be placed on the student's record and this confidential status will remain on their record permanently until a signed release by the student is filed with the registrar.
-Graduate School.
+Graduate students may file a request for confidentiality with the Dean of the Graduate School.